jovmar34/SEC/README.md

     cd announcementServer-ws-cli
     mvn exec:java -Dexec.args="1"

-Where 1 is the ID of the client
+where 1 is the ID of the client